 If you want to go the DIY route, you can still get help.
 There are Patent and Trademark Resources Centers in virtually every state, and the staff at these centers can provide free guidance on the patent process.
 However, don’t expect them to be able to answer legal questions or fill out an application on your behalf.

-The next step up would be to use third-party software to walk you through the process.
+Third-party software can walk you through the process.
 Think of it as TurboTax for patents.
 They may ask you a series of questions, then fill in an application template and submit it electronically on your behalf.
 Nolo and LegalZoom are two websites offering this service for a fee.

 Finally, there are the big guns: patent attorneys.
-These professionals aren’t cheap, but if you truly think your idea has big moneymaking potential, you may want to hire one.
-A patent attorney will make sure all the details are correct, and reduce the chances of someone else sweeping in and stealing your idea on a technicality.
+These professionals aren’t cheap, but if you think your idea has big moneymaking potential, you may want to hire one.
+A patent attorney will make sure all the details are correct and reduce the chances of someone else sweeping in and stealing your idea on a technicality.

-That said, individuals meeting certain income and invention requirements may be eligible for a free attorney through the Nationwide Pro Bono Program.
+That said, individuals meeting certain income and invention requirements may be eligible for a free attorney through the nationwide Patent Pro Bono Program.

 If you decide to use an attorney, you can skip down to Step 6.
 Your lawyer will handle it.
 For everyone else, keep reading.

 Step 2: Search existing patents

 Once you decide to go the DIY route or use a fill-in-the-blanks software program, your next step is to search existing patents to see if your idea is already taken.

 You can search for existing patents on the USPTO website.
-Note that the office has a 36-minute tutorial on how to conduct a search.
+Note that the office has a 38-minute tutorial on how to conduct a search.
 That may seem like a long time to spend on a tutorial, but it’s probably better than trying to decipher the search options and results on your own.